tiaanv/SBKA/README.md

 Download the Zip File containing the latest [Release](https://github.com/tiaanv/SBKA/releases), or get the source, and build it yourself.
 Run the app.
 You may also add a shortcut to your windows startup folder..

+When you run the app, it will immediately start working. a Icon will appear in Tray Icons list.
+Right Clicking on the Tray Icon presents a menu. from here you can:
+* Exit -> Close the application
+* Settings -> Presents the Settings window.
+This only shows the last time sound was detected, and the last time sound was played (for now).
+Will add settings if it gets requested by users.

 ### Installation